-- Make a detailed list of each time the ward's money was used.
+• Make a detailed list of each time money was used.
 For each item, include the date and amount of expense, including the purpose for the expense.
 The list should include:

-- o each check written

-- o any automatic withdrawals

-- o any cash withdrawals

-- o bank service charges or check charges

-- Cash withdrawals are not recommended and may be prohibited given your circumstances.
+0 each check written Cash withdrawals are not 0 any automatic withdrawals recommended and may be 0 any cash withdrawals prohibited given your 0 bank service charges or check charges circumstances.
 Check with your attorney.